MrEumel/ion-trap-simulation/README.md

 The file is separated into two main functions:

 1. Simulation: The equations of motion are solved for all ions, their trajectories as well as the total energy of the system may be plotted, and results are saved in a text file.
-2. Evaluation: This reads the text file containing the relevant simulation results and offers several commonly used phase diagram plots, which allows the evaluation and comparison of different parameters' impact on the stability of the ion cloud.
+2. Evaluation: This reads the text file containing the relevant simulation results and offers several commonly used phase diagram plots, which allow the evaluation and comparison of different parameters' impact on the stability of the ion cloud.

 These two functions can be turned on or off individually in the Evaluation settings under the General tab.
 The evaluation function checks for an existing results text file for the combination of parameters specified in the settings.
 As such, evaluation will fail when the simulation function is skipped **and** no relevant results from previous simulations exist.